LucianoFBNeto/LucianoFBNeto.github.io/README.md

-#For routines used in my thesis visit: https://lucianofbneto.github.io/
+#To see routines used in my thesis visit: https://lucianofbneto.github.io/